ar-io/ar-io-node/README.md

 ### Wallet assocation

-In order to participate in the ar.io network, gateways need to advertise their wallet association.
+In order to participate in the [ar.io network](https://ar.io/), gateways need to association themselves with a wallet.
 This can be configured by setting the AR_IO_WALLET environment variable.
 Once set, the associated wallet address is visible via the `/ar-io/info` endpoint.

 ### Admin API key